twalt007/lfz-dev/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 Once the pull request has the minimum number of `Approved` reviews and will not be changed any further, the following actions should be taken:
 1. Merge the pull request.
 1. Delete the source branch.
-1. Open the related issue from the Content section.
+1. Open the Related Issue from the Content section and follow its "After Merging Pull Requests" instructions.
-1. Check off the step(s) completed by this pull request.
-1. If all steps are completed, follow the instructions for moving on to the Verification stage.

 > _After all steps are completed, no more actions are required._